Does Shy Bladder Breath Hold Practice Actually Work?

 Paruresis breath hold technique certainly can help to relax the pelvic muscles to the point where you can release the flow. this has a knock on effect of giving you a little more confidence to ease and calm your mind which can lessen the general anxiety too.
 We suggest that you don’t just focus on breath hold alone though but also target the underlying causes of your shy bladder and this double whammy could work well.

-Give it a try for your self – practice in advance and see if it works for you.
-We’d welcome hearing about your actual results (in confidence of course).
+Give it a try for yourself – practice in advance and see if it works for you.
+I’d welcome hearing about your actual results (in confidence of course).

 Paruresis Breath Hold Practice In Action

-And before you dismiss this treatment option as “not the one for you” … here are a few comments from people just like you, who’ve been trying to overcome their problem with breath hold (BH).
+And whilst I may not be an advocate and before you dismiss this treatment option as “not the one for you” … here are a few comments from people just like you, who’ve been trying to overcome their problem with breath hold (BH).

 Here’s what one paruretic has to say—